andarklabs/cajal/README.md

 # Cajal

-Cajal is a high-performance Transformer neural network implementation built entirely in Apple's Metal Shading Language (MSL), optimized for Apple Silicon.
-Originally developed to explore GPU-accelerated deep learning on Apple hardware, it features complete training and inference pipelines with comprehensive safety systems and extensive testing.
-The project is actively being developed with ongoing improvements to performance, safety, and functionality.
+Cajal is an attempt at a Transformer neural network implementation built entirely in Apple's Metal Shading Language (MSL), optimized for Apple Silicon.
+This project is a work in progress.

 ## Features